 I bring this up because sometimes, even very smart people like my Capitol Hill colleagues are not so great with technology.
 The same is true in the government contracting arena.
 No matter how wonderful a proposal a contractor writes, it does no good if technology problems prevent it from reaching the procuring agency on time.
 As agencies turn more and more to higher-tech methods for obtaining contractor’s proposals, like the FedConnect system, it is critical that contractors understand how the technology works, as one contractor learned the hard way in a recent GAO bid protest decision.

-The GAO’s decision in GAO Protest of Onsite OHS, B-406449 (May 30, 2012), involved a Department of Energy solicitation for operational emergency medical support and training services.
+The GAO’s decision in Onsite OHS, B-406449 (May 30, 2012), involved a Department of Energy solicitation for operational emergency medical support and training services.
 The solicitation was posted both on FedBizOpps and FedConnect, and instructed offerors to submit their proposals via FedConnect.

 For those who are not familiar with the FedConnect system, FedConnect is a centralized web portal where vendors seeking to do business with the government can search for contract opportunities (much like on FedBizOpps), as well as submit proposals directly.
 The FedConnect tutorial, which is available on the FedConnect website, explains how the system works and how to use it.